Antimortine/epet-theory/manuscript/04_qualia.md

 2.  **Dimensions and Phenomenal Characteristics:** Aspects of experience correspond to characteristics of this process/trajectory:

 -  **Specificity/Quality:** **Constituted by (or identical to)** the specific pattern/region in state space occupied when modeling a particular interaction type.
 "Red" occupies a different region than "blue."
 Patterns form via learning, reflecting interaction statistics.
-Realizes **Saññā-khandha** (recognition) [@bodhiComprehensiveManualAbhidhamma2000].

 -  **Intensity/Clarity:** Constituted by **dynamic characteristics**: **stability**, **signal strength** (firing rate/synchronization), and assigned **precision** [@hohwyPredictiveMind2013].
 A more stable, strong, precise process constitutes a more intense/clear quale.

 -  **Affective Valence:** Constituted by the system's ongoing evaluation of its **interoceptive prediction errors** relative to its homeostatic and allostatic goals [@sethInteroceptiveInferenceEmotion2013; @barrettTheoryConstructedEmotion2017; @damasioDescartesError2006; @craigHowYouFeel2009].
 Valence, in EPET, *is* the phenomenal character of this **relevance assessment** process.
-Successfully minimizing predicted interoceptive errors (signaling progress towards homeostasis/goals) is intrinsically felt as **positive valence (Vedanā sukha)**, while failing to minimize them (signaling potential threats or deviations) is intrinsically felt as **negative valence (Vedanā dukkha)**.
-Valence is thus not merely correlated with, but *is the subjective manifestation of*, the system modeling the relevance of its states for survival and well-being (realizing **Vedanā-khandha** [@bodhiComprehensiveManualAbhidhamma2000]).
+Successfully minimizing predicted interoceptive errors (signaling progress towards homeostasis/goals) is intrinsically felt as **positive valence**, while failing to minimize them (signaling potential threats or deviations) is intrinsically felt as **negative valence**.
+Valence is thus not merely correlated with, but *is the subjective manifestation of*, the system modeling the relevance of its states for survival and well-being.

 3.  **Analogy with Emergent Macro-Properties:** Like "temperature" arises from molecular dynamics or "fluidity" from H₂O interactions, qualia ("redness") are **real macroscopic properties** arising from neural modeling **organization and dynamics** [@kimMakingSenseEmergence1999; @mitchellComplexityGuidedTour2009].
 No extra "essence" is needed beyond the process.